 - Deduction for costs of removing barriers to the disabled and the elderly-This is a deduction a business can take for making a facility or public transportation vehicle more accessible to and usable by persons who are disabled or elderly.
 For more information, see chapter 7 of Publication 535, Business Expenses. - Disabled access credit-This is a nonrefundable tax credit for an eligible small business that pays or incurs expenses to provide access to persons with disabilities.
-The expenses must be to enable the eligible small business to comply with the Americans with Disabilities Act of 1990.
-See Form 8826, Disabled Access Credit, for more information. - Work opportunity credit-This credit provides businesses with an incentive to hire individuals from targeted groups that have a particularly high unemployment rate or other special employment needs.
+The expenses must be to enable the eligible small business to comply with the Americans With Disabilities Act of 1990.
+See Form 8826, Disabled Access Credit, for more information.

+Work opportunity credit - This credit provides businesses with an incentive to hire individuals from targeted groups that have a particularly high unemployment rate or other special employment needs.
 One targeted group consists of vocational rehabilitation referrals.
 These are individuals who have a physical or mental disability that results in a substantial handicap to employment.
-See Form 5884, Work Opportunity Credit, and Publication 954, Tax Incentives for Distressed Communities, for more information.
+See Form 5884, Work Opportunity Credit.